thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

         </person>
     </people>

-# The desired output XML schema.
+# The desired output XML schema
 We will use a subset of ISO 200022 XML, it doesn't get more enterprise-level or real world than that.
 ISO 20022 was created by the International Standards Organization for electronic data interchange between financial institutions.
 It is a big deal in banking.